This statement relates to actions and activities during the financial year 1 April 2020 to 31 March 2021.

 We will continue to review our business operations to identify any parts that may be at risk of modern slavery and human trafficking and we will update this statement periodically in light of this.

-This statement was approved on 22 January 2020 by PSAA’s Board, and will be reviewed and updated annually.
+This statement was approved on 22 March 2021 by PSAA’s Board and will be reviewed and updated annually.